-- The School Administrators of Montana on the following: - o Summer Institute 2021 - o Leadership Collaborative Networks coaching on effective strategies - Professional Coaching Models - The Valley Oak Education Resource Center in support of our nonpublic schools with support and services that will support the learning in the nonpublic setting. - Legal partners to bring the first OPI Montana School Law Conference focused on: Policy, Effective Governance, Parental Rights, Equality, Tribal Sovereignty and more. - National thought leaders to ensure all educators have the opportunity to engage with emerging learning practices from redesigning assessment to the Thinking Classroom. - Montana businesses in developing the career readiness for the more than 60% of Montana high school graduates who do not complete the traditional post-secondary path. - Industry in creating career paths and industry classrooms leading to microcredentials and high-demand career opportunities through the MT Ready initiative.
-Partners include: The Department of Labor, the MT Chamber of Commerce, the Retail Association, the MT Equipment Dealer's Association, MT Reach Higher, the MT Automotive Association, and the Contractor's Association. - Tribal councils and community resources on culturally based learning and language immersion for the purpose of reducing barriers. - 7.
-Professional Learning for the OPI.
+- The OPI is partnering with the School Administrators of Montana on the following: - o Summer Institute 2021 - Leadership Collaborative Networks coaching on effective strategies - Professional Coaching Models - The OPI is partnering with the Valley Oak Education Resource Center in support of our nonpublic schools with support and services that will support the learning in the nonpublic setting. - The OPI is partnering with legal partners to bring the first OPI Montana School Law Conference focused on: Policy, Effective Governance, Parental Rights, Equality, Tribal Sovereignty and more.

+- The OPI is partnering with national thought leaders to ensure all educators have the opportunity to engage with emerging learning practices from redesigning assessment to the Thinking Classroom. - The OPI is partnering with Montana businesses in developing the career readiness for the more than 60% of Montana high school graduates who do not complete the traditional post-secondary path. - The OPI is partnering with industry in creating career paths and industry classrooms leading to micro-credentials and high-demand career opportunities through the MT Ready initiative.
+Partners include: The Department of Labor, the MT Chamber of Commerce, the Retail Association, the MT Equipment Dealer's Association, MT Reach Higher, the MT Automotive Association, and the Contractor's Association. - The OPI is partnering with tribal councils and community resources on culturally based learning and language immersion for the purpose of reducing barriers.

+7. Professional Learning for the OPI.
 Supports for the OPI professional learning and collaboration.
-Professional learning for the OPIs may include: - Collaboration with other states and organizations - Trauma-informed, and culturally relevant practices training - Training on equality as identified in the Montana Constitution - ii.
+Professional learning for the OPIs may include:

+- Collaboration with other states and organizations - Trauma-informed, and culturally relevant practices training - Training on equality as identified in the Montana Constitution - ii.
 How the evidence-based interventions will specifically address the disproportionate impact of COVID-19 on certain groups of students, including each of the student groups listed in question A.3.i.-viii.
-When possible, please indicate which data sources the

-SEA will use to determine the impact of lost instructional time; and
+When possible, please indicate which data sources the SEA will use to determine the impact of lost instructional time; and